UtkrishthSrivastava/fluffy-waddle/Readme.md

 1. Add time and date in the header of each blog
 1. work on styling and content of blog
 1. find ways to add multimedia

+### Styling
+i just cant understand what kind of vibe i want it to be like..... there should be something i can hang on to as the main design idea , my personal portfolio website was in the purple-bluish space theme, TBH it looks good but i am not sure bout how much i like it for now